How to write a CV

 - Prizes and Scholarships – If you’ve received awards you can either list them in a separate section or include it with details of your education.

 - Skills – Relevant skills such as proficiency with programming languages and software packages, knowledge of foreign languages, and first aid training.
-Break these down into ‘beginner’, ‘intermediate’, ‘advanced’.
+Break these down based on your how experienced you are, such as ‘beginner’, ‘intermediate’ and ‘advanced’.

 It can be tempting to fill that white space with every paper round you’ve ever done, but this isn’t always advisable.
 The rule of thumb is to include only relevant things.